ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/troubleshooting.md

 grep -iR "max_children" /var/log/php-fpm/error.log
 ```

-If the site is displaying a 502 then you might need to test and restart php-fpm:
+If the site is displaying a 502 then you might need to test and restart `php-fpm`:

 ```bash
 php-fpm -t && systemctl php-fpm